Jacques Adélaïde-Merlande: Biography

-Childhood and education
+Early life and education

-Jacques Adélaïde-Merlande was born in Fort-de-France and is of Guadeloupean and Martiniquean origin.
+Jacques Adélaïde-Merlande was born in Fort-de-France and was of Guadeloupean and Martiniquean origin.
 After completing part of his studies in Martinique, he studied at the Sorbonne, where he became interested in the history of colonisation under the direction of Charles-André Julien and in the history of the labour movement under the direction of Jean Bruhat.
 In particular, he took a postgraduate diploma (diplôme d'études supérieures) on the birth of the Martinique workers' movement under the direction of Charles-André Julien and Jean Bruhat.
 At the same time, he was active in the Martinique Students' Association.

 Academic career

-He was admitted to the agrégation d'histoire in 1962.
+Adélaïde-Merlande was admitted to the agrégation d'histoire in 1962.
 In 1964, he was the first director of the Centre d'enseignement supérieur littéraire de Pointe-à-Pitre, a forerunner of the University of the French Antilles.
 In 1972, he became the first president of the Centre Universitaire Antilles-Guyane until 1977.

 He taught courses in contemporary history, but also in ancient history, particularly in the context of preparation for teaching examinations.

 He was an important leader of the Société d'histoire de la Guadeloupe and Martinique and one of the founders of the Association of Caribbean Historians in 1969.

 In October 2000, he was awarded an honorary doctorate by the University of the West Indies.

+Death

+Adélaïde-Merlande died on 14 November 2024, at the age of 91.

 Study

-Jacques Adélaïde-Merlande has worked to popularise the history of Guadeloupe during the revolutionary period and the origins of the West Indian workers' movement.
+Adélaïde-Merlande worked to popularise the history of Guadeloupe during the revolutionary period and the origins of the West Indian workers' movement.
 The publication of the Historial antillais, of which he edited volumes 3 and 4, gave fresh impetus in French-language West Indian historical studies.
 Furthermore, his work as a founder and leader of learned societies also played a key role in the development of Caribbean historical studies.